AkumaKodo/AkumaKodo/docs/src/README.md

 AkumaKodo (Pronounced: Ah-Ku-Ma Code Oh) is a discord deno bot framework written in `TypeScript and deno`.
 It is designed to be a `modular and extensible` framework that extends the functionality of the deno runtime.
-It is designed to be easy to use while maintaining a high level of `performance` and `functional programming` workflow.
+It is designed to be easy to use while maintaining a high level of `performance`.

 _The framework is build on discordeno version [13.0.0-rc18](https://deno.land/x/discordeno@13.0.0-rc18)_